Robert “Bob” Eugene Schocker, longtime resident of Holladay, Utah passed away on January 22, 2020 at his home, at the age of 87.

 We will forever be grateful to the amazing caregivers, who took such loving care of our Dad in his home.

-To send flowers to Robert "Bob" Eugene Schocker's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert "Bob" Eugene Schocker, please visit our floral store.